graijo/java-tutorial-for-beginners/README.md

 Code written earlier within ```MotorBikeRunner```, such as ```ducati.speed = 100;``` would now result in errors!
 The correct way to access and modify ```speed``` is to invoke appropriate methods such as  ```setSpeed()```, on ```MotorBike``` objects.

 > **Note**
 > Encapsulation in Java refers to integrating data (variables) and code (methods) into a single unit.
-In encapsulation, a class's variables are hidden from other classes and can only be accessed by the methods of the class in which they are found.
+In encapsulation, a class's variables are hidden from other classes and can only be accessed by the methods of the class in which variables are found.
 > Use:- To protect data ,increase privacy , reusability
 > Anything that can be changed and is more likely to change in the future is a candidate for Encapsulation.
 If you have not started encapsulating classes, you should consider doing so.
 > public -accessible from anywhere. | Private - is only accessible from within the same class | default - is accessible from anywhere within the same package |